-(c) "Brothel", "Prostitute", "Prostitution" and "Public Place" shall have the meanings respectively assigned to them in the

-Suppression of Immoral Traffic in Women and Girls Act, 1956 (Central Act 104 of 1956);
+(c) "brothel", "prostitute", "prostitution" and "public place" shall have the same meanings as are respectively assigned to them in the Suppression of Immoral Traffic in Women and Girls Act, 1956 (104 of 1956);

-(d) "Child" means a boy who has not attained the age of sixteen years or a girl who has not attained the age of eighteen years;
+(d) "child" means a boy or a girl who has not attained the age of eighteen years;

-(e) "Childrens Court" means a court constituted under section 5;
+(e) "childrens court" means a court constituted under section 5;

-(f) "Childrens Home" means an institution established or certified by the State Government under section 9 as a Childrens Home.
+(f) "childrens home" means an institution established or certified by the State Government under section 9 as a childrens home;

-(g) "Competent authority" means, in relation to neglected children, a Board constituted under section 4 and, in relation to delinquent children a Childrens Court constituted under section 5, and where n o such Board or Childrens Court has been constituted, includes any Court empowered under sub-section (2) of section 7 to exercise the powers conferred on a Board or Childrens Court;
+(g) "competent authority" means, in relation to neglected children, a Board constituted under section 4 and, in relation to delinquent children a childrens court constituted under section 5, and where no such Board or childrens court has been constituted, includes any court empowered under sub-section (2) of Section 7 to exercise the powers conferred on a Board or childrens court;

-(h) "Dangerous drug" shall have the meaning assigned to it in the Dangerous Drugs Act, 1930(2 of 1930);
+(h) "dangerous drug" shall have the meaning assigned to it in the Dangerous Drugs Act, 1930 (2 of 1930);

-(i) "Delinquent Child" means a child who has been found to have committed an offence;
+(i) "delinquent child" means a child who has been found to have committed an offence;

-(j) "Guardian" in relation to a child, includes any person who, in the opinion of the competent authority having cognisance of any proceeding in relation to a child, has, for the time being, the actual charge of, or control over, that Child;
+(j) "guardian" in relation to a child, includes any person who, in the opinion of the competent authority having cognizance of any proceeding in relation to a child, has, for the time being, the actual charge of, or control over, that child;

-(k) "Neglected Child" means a Child who -
+(k) "neglected child" means a child who-

-(i) Is found begging; or
+(i) is found begging; or

-(ii) Is found without having any home or settled place of abode or any ostensible means of subsistence or is found destitute, whether he is an orphan or not; or
+(ii) is found without having any home or settled place of abode or any ostensible means of subsistence or is found destitute, whether he is an orphan or not; or

-(iii) Has a parent or guardian who is unfit to exercise or does not exercise proper care and control over the child; or
+(iii) has a parent or guardian who is unfit to exercise or does not exercise proper care and control over the child; or

-(iv) Lives in a brothel or with prostitute or frequently goes to any place used for the purpose of prostitution, or is found to associate with any prostitute or any other person who leads an immoral, drunken or depraved life.
+(iv) lives in a brothel or with a prostitute or frequently goes to any place used for the purpose of prostitution, or is found to associate with any prostitute or any other person who leads an immoral, drunken or depraved life;\

-(I) "Observation Home" means any institution or place established or recognised by the State Government under section 11 as an Observation Home;
+(I) "observation home" means any institution or place established or recognized by the State Government under section 11 as an observation home;

-(m) "Offence" means an offence punishable under any law for the time being in force,;
+(m) "offence" means an offence punishable under any law for the time being in force;

-(n) "Prescribed" means prescribed by rules made under this Act;
+(n) "prescribed" means prescribed by rules made under this Act;

-(o) "Probation Officer" means an Officer appointed as a Probation Officer under this Act or under the Probation of Offenders Act, 1958(20 of 1958);
+(o) "probation officer" means an officer appointed as a probation officer under this Act or under the Probation of Offenders Act, 1958(20 of 1958);

-(p) " Special School " means an institution established or certified by the State Government under section 10;
+(p) "special school" means an institution established or certified by the State Government under section 10 as a special school;

-(q) "Supervision", in relation to a child placed under the care of any parent, guardian or other fit person under this act, means the supervision of that child by a probation officer for the purpose of ensuring that the child is properly looked after and that the conditions imposed by the competent authority are complied with;
+(q) "supervision", in relation to a child placed under the care of any parent, guardian or other fit person under this Act, means the supervision of that child by a probation officer for the purpose of ensuring that the child is properly looked after and that the conditions imposed by the competent authority are complied with; and

-(r) All words and expression used but not defined in this Act and defined in the Code of Criminal Procedure, 1808 shall have the meanings assigned to them in that Code(5 of 1898).
+(r) all words and expressions used but not defined in this Act and defined in the Code of Criminal Procedure, 1898 (5 of 1898), shall have the meanings assigned to them in that Code.

-3. Continuation of inquiry in respect of Child who has ceased to be a child :-
+3. Continuation of inquiry in respect of child who has ceased to be child :-

-Where an inquiry has been initiated against a child and during the course of such inquiry the child ceases to be such, then, notwithstanding anything contained in this Act or in any other law for the time being in force, the inquiry may be continued and orders may be made in respect of such person as if such person had continued to be child.
+Where an inquiry has been initiated against a child and during the course of such inquiry the child ceases to be such, then notwithstanding anything contained in this Act or in any other law for the time being in force, the inquiry may be continued and orders may be made in respect of such person as if such person had continued to be a child.